 From 29 April 2019 providers can apply through the LHLO portal accessed from the home page of this website.

 Applications will require a range of information including:

 - full name, address and date of birth of the applicant

 - if the applicant is a body corporate, the full name, address and date of birth of each officer of the body corporate

 - whether the applicant is registered with the Australian Taxation Office and WorkSafe Victoria

-- the industrial instruments that determine the terms and conditions of employment or engagement of those workers
+- the industrial instruments that determine (or will determine) the terms and conditions of employment or engagement of those workers

-- whether those workers hold temporary work visas, and if so, the number of workers who hold such visas and the types of visas they hold
+- whether those workers hold (or will hold) temporary work visas, and if so, the number of workers who hold such visas and the types of visas they hold

 - the industry or industries in relation to which the applicant is providing labour hire services and intends to provide labour hire services

 - whether there is an intention to provide transport or accommodation to the workers

 - whether any person relevantly connected to the application has or may have contravened a labour hire industry law, a workplace law or minimum accommodation standards.